 Breeo Basics: Steaks on the Outpost Grill

-Live-Fire Cooking Pro Tip: Remove your steak from the fridge 1-2 hours before cooking, rub with salt, and let steaks reach room temperature.
-Pat dry immediately before cooking for a caramel colored sear.
+Live-Fire Cooking Pro Tip: Remove your steak from the fridge 1-2 hours before cooking, rub it with salt, and let the steak reach room temperature.
+Pat dry immediately before cooking for a caramel-colored sear.

 Steak (cut of your choice)

 Salt or steak seasoning of your choice

 Your first step is to attach your Outpost grill and start your fire.
 If you’re unsure what wood to use when building your fire, check out pitmaster and Pro-Team member, Christy Vanover’s, recommendations here.

 Allow your Outpost adjustable grill to remain directly over the flames while your wood burns down to create a hot, even area to cook your steak.
 Once your Outpost grill is heated, place your steak on the center of the grill.

 Flip your steak when a golden sear is seen on the bottom and allow for the other side to sear evenly as well.
 When cooking over a live flame, we recommend flipping your steaks often and keeping an eye on them to monitor progress.

 When both sides of the steak have an even sear, raise the Outpost grill (using heat-protectant gloves) to lower the direct heat.
 Continue to flip your steaks consistently, allowing the heat to increase internal temperature.

 Once your steaks reach a temperature of 120 degrees Fahrenheit, remove them from the Outpost grill and set them aside to rest for several minutes.